TNC Driver Fact Sheet

 How Can TNCs Comply with CMS?

-The regulation provides various pathways the companies may use to meet the vehicle electrification and GHG emission reduction targets.
-These targets can be met through vehicle electrification, increasing vehicle occupancy, decreasing deadheading, investing in active transportation infrastructure such as sidewalks and bikeways, and facilitating connections to transit.
+The regulation provides various pathways the companies may use to meet the zero-emission and GHG emission reduction targets.
+These targets can be met through using cleaner vehicles, increasing vehicle occupancy, decreasing deadheading, investing in active transportation infrastructure such as sidewalks and bikeways, and facilitating connections to transit.

 Why is CMS needed?